-Finally, I backtracked to the point of the image where I had just expanded the canvas size and selected a color range that grabbed everything the darkest pixels, and then I deleted the highlighted area.
+Finally, I backtracked to the point of the image where I had just expanded the canvas size and selected a color range that highlighted everything but the darkest pixels, and then I deleted the highlighted area.
 After which, I saved the file.

 * You may get warnings or error messages if the image size you select will render an image that is larger or smaller than the size of the file you’ve opened.
 If this happens, just keep adjusting the size up or down until you hit on a size that works.

 So, what about turning non-audio files into audio files?
 If you have a WAV editor that allows you to open RAW files, then this is a simple task.
 Simply select Open or Open As from the File menu, be sure to change the File Type option to All Files (*.*) and browse to a file.
 If prompted to select the format for file interpretation, try your options and find out what works best for the file.

 Databending a CD